boscoj2008/boscoj2008.github.io/_pages/about.md

   image: "/images/robot.jpg"
 ---

 I'm an aspiring data scientist, experienced with Python, SQL and R programming.
-I specialize in Artificail intelligence and machine learning techniques.
+I specialize in artificial intelligence and machine learning techniques.
 I love working projects together, so feel free to reach out for collaboration!